CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

-The main difference between Garmin Edge 530 and 830 is that the 830 has a touchscreen display and three control buttons, while Edge 530 is button-based.
+The main difference between Garmin Edge 530 and 830 is that the 830 has a touchscreen display, while Edge 530 is button-based.
 Additionally, 830 offers an on-device course creator, but Edge 530 does not.
 Other features, like screen size, battery life, etc., are the same.
 However, the Edge 830 is more expensive than the 530.

 Here is the summary of the main features and differences between Garmin Edge 530 vs. Edge 830.